 |Food storage.
 Photo courtesy: USDA.gov|

-Next, it is also important to store food items as it should remain fresh and nourishing until we consume.
-Improper storage would deprive food items of their nutritive value, taste and may make it vulnerable to microbial and insects attack.
+Next, it is also important to store food items since it should remain fresh and nourishing until we consume.
+Improper storage would deprive food of its nutritive value, taste and may allow it susceptible to microbial and insects attack.

 Here are some strategies for proper food storage: